Hansamalee0630/Hansamalee0630/README.md

 - 🧠  BSc (Hons) in Information Technology Specializing in Data Science
 - ❤️ Currently learning about Power BI, Dashboarding and Machine learning
 - ✨ Java, C, C++, HTML, CSS, Python
-- ✉️  You can contact me at [hansamaleeekanyake3006@gmail.com](mailto:hansamaleeekanyake3006@gmail.com)
+- ✉️  You can contact me at,

 <br>